sparkison/simple-hue/README.md

 ======
 A simple Java program to control your Philips Hue lights

-I designed this program as a simple way to toggle a single Hue light (namely, a lightstrip situated behined my TV).
+I designed this program as a simple way to toggle a single Hue light (namely, a lightstrip situated behind my TV).
 I didn't like the other options out there as they didn't offer quite what I was after.
 This program has a singular purpose - toggle the selected Hue light(s) on/off.
 That's it!

 If you would like to request additional features, suggest improvements, etc. please feel free to email me [here](mailto:admin@fullcirclegfx.com)